 - Clinicians who have provided care for 200 Medicare patients or fewer (up from 100 in PY 2017)

 - Clinicians who are not in a MIPS-eligible specialty

 If you have a certain percentage of your Part B payments through an Advanced APM or see a certain percentage of your patients through an Advanced APM, you will not have to submit data to MIPS.

 During the QPP performance period, CMS will take three "snapshots" (on March 31, June 30, and August 31) to see which clinicians are participating in an Advanced APM and whether they meet the thresholds to become Qualifying APM Participants (QPs).

 If you participate in Advanced APMs, but don't meet the threshold, you may become a Partial QP.
 Partial QPs can choose if they want to participate in MIPS.

 In 2018, your eligibility will be reviewed at two different times in the year.
 If you are determined exempt during the first review, you won't have to submit any MIPS data for that reporting year as part of that practice(s).

-CMS completed the second review in December 29, 2017.
-CMS examined Medicare Part B Claims data from September 1, 2016 through August 31, 2017 and PECOS data.
+CMS completed the second review in late 2018.
+CMS will examine Medicare Part B Claims data from September 1, 2017 through August 31, 2018 and PECOS data.
 If you joined a new practice during this time period, your eligibility under that practice will be evaluated during the second review.